ozwillo/ozwillo-doc/_includes/1-introduction.md

 First of all, Ozwillo as an authentication and authorization solution is an implementation of <a href="http://openid.net/connect/" target="_blank">OpenID Connect</a> Authorization Server, and as such uses scopes introduced by the protocol to specify access privileges.

 For instance and if we focus on scopes <a href="http://openid.net/specs/openid-connect-basic-1_0.html#Scopes" target="_blank">introduced</a> by OpenID Connect, the provider may ask for an `access_token` with the `email` scope.
 When authenticating, users are prompted to know if they want to share their email address with this instance.
-As a result, the `access_token` created are associated to this scope (if granted by user) on Ozwillo side.
+As a result, the `access_token` created is associated to this scope (if granted by user) on Ozwillo side.

 When the instance wants to indeed access the email through one of Ozwillo API endpoints, it will send an HTTP request with this `access_token`, and Ozwillo is then able to decide if the operation is permitted or not.